Gernott/mask/Documentation/Installation/Index.rst

    Include TypoScript Template

-After installation, check the extension-settings:
+After installation, check the extension settings:

-File with project-specific mask configuration. [basic.json] Mask stores the information, which is needed to generate contentelements and extend pagetemplates, into one file: mask.json.
+File with project specific mask configuration. [basic.json] Mask stores the information, which is needed to generate contentelements and extend pagetemplates into one file: mask.json.
 With this setting you can change the path to this file.

   Default is: typo3conf/mask.json

-Folder for Content Fluid Templates (with ending slash). [basic.content] Mask generates a html-file with fluid-tags for each new contentelement.
-Here you can set the folder of this file.
+Folder for Content Fluid Templates (with trailing slash). [basic.content] Mask generates a html file with fluid tags for each new contentelement.
+Here you can set the path to this file.

   Default is: fileadmin/templates/content/

-Folder for preview-images (with ending slash). [basic.preview] Mask takes a copy of the Mask-logo as preview-image for each new contentelement.
-Yes, afterwards you should change this image to your prefered preview-image or icon.
-Here you can set the path to the preview-images.
+Folder for preview images (with trailing slash). [basic.preview] You can change the preview image to your prefered image or icon.
+Here you can set the path to the preview images.

   Default is: fileadmin/templates/preview/